kharyam/bpms-fuse-techday/bpms/README.md

 ### Uploading an existing process

+Rather than creating the process from scratch, you can upload a working process that was created in advance:

 1. Select **New Item** -> **Uploaded File**
 2. Set the **Uploaded File** name to ***PersonProcess.bpmn2***
 3. Change the package to ***com.redhat.techday***